huggingface/blog/paligemma2.md

 ```

-You can also use bitsandbytes to load the models with quantization.
+You can also use the transformers `bitsandbytes` integration to load the models with quantization.
 The following example uses 4-bit `nf4`:

 ```python
 from transformers import BitsAndBytesConfig